Tutors & Staff

 Erica Stillwell read English and Classics at the University of Florida and subsequently gained an MEd in Specific Learning Disabilities from Marymount University.
 Before joining MPW she worked with the United States Department of State as a Foreign Service Officer before starting her career in teaching.
 She has taught in several schools, most recently as an Academic Support teacher at Bedford School.

-Jessie Venegas-Garcia read Mass Communications and Political Sciences at McMaster University in Canada.
-She then went on to gain an LLB in Law from the University of Birmingham and then an MSc in Teaching and Learning in English, from Oxford.
-Jessie joined MPW from DLD College.
+Jessie Venegas read Mass Communications and Political Sciences at McMaster University in Canada.
+She then went on to gain an LLB in Law from the University of Birmingham and then an MSc in Teaching and Learning in English from Oxford.
+Jessie joined MPW from DLD College in 2016.

 Maya Waterstone read Theology at King’s College, London.
 She taught at Montessori level for four years before joining MPW in 2003.
 She was appointed Head of GCSE in 2015.
 Maya is a qualified adolescent therapeutic counsellor.